deejoe/hfoss-wiki/IRC.md

 ## Bots

 The interactive behavior associated with some of the nicks in a channel are not directly guided by a human operator.
-Rather, these are autonoma, programs designed to connect to a channel to carry out various tasks, aka **bots**.
+Rather, these are automata, programs designed to connect to a channel to carry out various tasks, aka **bots**.
 (See [IRC bot](https://en.wikipedia.org/wiki/IRC_bot)